Close

 Research

-Toyin Togun's group conduct global health and implementation research that is centred on the discovery and practical applications of new tools and strategies to improve the diagnosis and management of tuberculosis (TB) in high burden settings, with particular interest in childhood TB.
-Toyin led a UKRI/GCRF-funded project that has established a multi-country and interdisciplinary platform for clinical, epidemiological and applied health research on post-TB lung disease in children and adolescents in West Africa.
-This collaborative project has underpinning support by key regional and international research, policy and advocacy networks, including the West African Regional Network for TB Control (WARN-TB), West African Paediatric TB Network (WApTBNet), Pan African Thoracic Society (PATS), and the Lung Health Department of the International Union Against TB and Lung Disease (IUATLD).
+Toyin is the Principal Investigator/Project Lead on a UKRI/MRC-Developmental Pathway Funding Scheme (DPFS) grant award that is advancing a novel host protein biosignature of childhood TB toward clinical use as a non-sputum-based diagnostic test.
+He also leads a multicountry and inter-disciplinary platform for clinical, epidemiological and applied health research on Post-TB Lung Disease (PTLD) in African children and adolescents that was established courtesy of a UKRI/GCRF Challenge Clusters research grant.
+These collaborative projects have underpinning support by key regional and international research, policy and advocacy networks, including the West African Regional Network for TB Control (WARN-TB), West African Paediatric TB Network (WApTBNet), Foundation for Innovative New Diagnostics (FIND), Pan African Thoracic Society (PATS), and the Lung Health Department of the International Union Against TB and Lung Disease (IUATLD).

-In addition, Toyin is leading the childhood TB Work Package of the EDCTP-funded West African Networks of Excellence for TB, AIDS and Malaria (WANETAM), which is made up of 25 academic and research institutions in 12 West African countries and five institutions in four European countries.
-The childhood TB work package of the WANETAM consortium aims to improve the diagnosis and management of TB in children through the conduct of relevant multi-country and interdisciplinary research studies of drug susceptible- and drug resistant-TB within national health systems in West Africa.
-He is also a co-Investigator on a NIH-funded Paediatric TB Biomarker study that aims to validate multiple promising biomarkers of paediatric TB in multicountry cohorts in sub-Saharan Africa.
+In addition, Toyin is the Work Programme Leader for TB in the fourth iteration of the EDCTP-funded West African Networks of Excellence for TB, AIDS and Malaria (WANETAM-4) - a consortium of more than 30 academic, research, and national public health institutions across West Africa and Europe.
+The TB Work Programme within the WANETAM consortium aims to improve the diagnosis, management, and surveillance of TB through the conduct of relevant multi-country and interdisciplinary research studies of drug susceptible- and drug resistant-TB in West Africa.

 Toyin's focus on global health research is at the intersection of social justice and equality.
-As such, he is very committed to the promotion of equitable leadership of global health research partnerships and in building capacity of early and mid-career researchers, in Africa in particular.
+As such, he is very committed to the promotion of equitable partnerships in global health research and education and in building capacity of early and mid-career researchers, in Africa in particular.

 Key words: Childhood tuberculosis; Global health diagnostics; Immunoepidemiology; Implementation research; Equitable partnerships